apasalic10/BookRentalSystem/README.md

 You can reserve books and return them.
 Admin can add and delete books, libraries, rentals and users.
 The user can also modify his personal data.
+The application can be run as a CLI and as a GUI.